 "Very punny," I agree, and cannot help but catch some of her high energy this crisp, cold Saturday morning.
 "But really, what made you decide to wake up early and come bombard my window with snow?"

-I could barely make out a shrug beneath her thick caramel colored coat.
+I can barely make out a shrug beneath her thick caramel colored coat.
 "I've gotta talk to you."

 "Why not text?"